 How It Works: The Mechanism of Each Decay

 This how it works covers How It Works: The Mechanism of Each Decay within Radioactive Decay for GCSE Physics.
-Revise Radioactive Decay in Atomic Structure for GCSE Physics with 13 exam-style questions and 6 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Radioactive Decay in Atomic Structure for GCSE Physics with 15 exam-style questions and 6 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 6 of 14 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position